Aquarium mosses compared: Java, Christmas, flame and weeping

 Flame and weeping moss

-Phoenix moss, and choosing
+Phoenix moss and Fissidens

-Phoenix moss (a Fissidens) is a compact, slow, fern-like moss prized for foreground detail and for staying small and tidy.
-As a rough guide: pick Java for ease and shrimp, Christmas or Taiwan for a fuller draped look, flame for vertical accents, weeping for curtains, and phoenix for fine detailed work.
+As a rough guide: pick Java for ease, low light and shrimp; Christmas or Taiwan for a fuller, more textured draped look; flame for vertical accents and structure; weeping for soft trailing curtains off wood; and phoenix for fine, tidy foreground detail.
+If in doubt, start with Java to learn how aquarium moss behaves, then branch out once you can attach and trim it confidently.
 They all attach and grow the same way, covered in aquarium mosses and propagating aquarium moss.